 Thus, the peace agreement is composed of several extrajudicial and coordinated judicial mechanisms, and includes several bodies.
 First is an extrajudicial commission "for the clarification of the truth, coexistence and non-repetition", which has the objectives of listening to the victims, getting certain perpetrators of violations to tell the truth about what happened and getting them to acknowledge and admit their responsibility in committing criminal acts, for the purpose of establishing the historical framework of violence and the rights of the victims.
-A second component is a "Search Unit for Missing Persons", as well as the identification of their remains; while a third is a reparations framework integral to the construction of peace, that is, a non-judicial framework for those who confess their crimes that organizes acts of reparation to the victims (acts of collective reconstruction, restitution of land, return of the displaced, psychosocial care, etc.).
-Finally, a fourth part, which is judicial, was created in 2015-"the special tribunal for peace".
-This was to satisfy, in the language of the law, the victims' rights to justice and to peace.
-At the end of investigations, the Colombian government is committed to prosecuting and judging the serious violations of human rights and international humanitarian law (or armed conflict rights).
-This tribunal also has a temporal jurisdiction, limiting the violence to the period of armed conflict with FARC.
+A second component is a "Search Unit for Missing Persons", as well as the identification of their remains; while a third is a reparations framework integral to the construction of peace, that is, a non-judicial framework for those who confess their crimes that organizes acts of reparation to the victims (acts of collective)